SuperHouse/IOTAP/Software/README.md

  * Reboot the AP: "sudo reboot".
  * After a few minutes the LEDs will start blinking and the AP will be online.

-HOWEVER, there is a bug: the bridge doesn't have the interfaces added properly.
-This has to be run manually:
-  sudo brctl addif br0 eth0

 ## Usage

  * To check connected clients: " sta_all"